Skip to Content

 • The Maria Island Walk - Shared Tour

 Day 9: Mt Maria or Bishops and Clerk.
-Today, your local guides will lead you inland to explore the lush, majestic forests and the world's largest stand of giant Tasmanian Blue Gums.
-You might spot Common Wombats and the endangered Swift Parrot, which nests in tree hollows along the east coast of Tasmania in August.
-For a breathtaking experience, choose to climb Mt Maria or Bishop and Clerk for panoramic views of Tasman Island, Freycinet, Schouten Island, and the Ile Des Phoques.
-At the peaks, you'll see remnants of the last glaciation, including dolerite boulders.
-In the evening, arrive at Darlington's World Heritage-listed settlement and stay at the colonial Bernacchi House.
-Enjoy a final night banquet with fine wine, while observing Bennett's Wallabies and Tasmanian Pademelons in the garden.
+Today, local guides lead inland to explore the lush, majestic forests and the world's largest stand of giant Tasmanian Blue Gums.
+Spot Common Wombats and the endangered Swift Parrot, which nests in tree hollows along the east coast of Tasmania in August.
+For panoramic views of Tasman Island, Freycinet, Schouten Island, and Ile Des Phoques, climb Mt Maria or Bishop and Clerk, where remnants of the last glaciation, including dolerite boulders, are visible.

 Day 10: Darlington.
-The final day commences with a delicious breakfast followed by a walk around the northern tip of Maria Island.
-This trail covers a variety of spectacular woodlands and forests, before arriving at the dramatic sea cliffs of Fossil Bay.
-These massive limestone cliffs store a prolific volume of fossils from a 280 million-year-old sea bed including fully formed shell fossils.
-Arriving back at Darlington, it is common to see grazing Common Wombats, Forester Kangaroos, Bennett's Wallabies, Cape Barren Geese, and Tasmanian Native Hens, with a keen eye spotting pairs of beautiful Flame Robins darting around.
-Before boarding the boat to go back to mainland Tasmania and Hobart, walkers will enjoy a celebratory farewell lunch to reminisce about the amazing four days of walking across this beautiful Island.
+The final day begins with a hearty breakfast, followed by a walk around the northern tip of Maria Island.
+The trail passes through a variety of spectacular woodlands and forests before reaching the dramatic sea cliffs of Fossil Bay.
+These massive limestone cliffs contain a prolific array of fossils from a 280-million-year-old seabed, including fully formed shell fossils.

-• Hunter Valley and Southern Highlands - Private Tour
+• Hunter Valley and Southern Highlands - Shared & Private Tour

-Day 12: Southern Highlands.
-After departing Sydney late morning or early afternoon, you'll journey to the tranquil Southern Highlands to encounter Australia's iconic wildlife, including eastern grey Kangaroos, Red-necked and Swamp Wallabies, Common Wombats, Emus, and Platypuses, along with vibrant bird species like Eastern Rosellas, Crimson Rosellas, King Parrots and Sulphur-crested Cockatoos.
-You'll explore private farmland and pristine bushland, learning about the Great Western Wildlife Corridor's importance in connecting native species between the southern Blue Mountains and Morton National Park.
+Day 11: Southern Highlands.
+After departing Sydney late morning or early afternoon, travel to the tranquil Southern Highlands to encounter Australia's iconic wildlife, including Eastern Grey Kangaroos, Red-necked and Swamp Wallabies, Common Wombats, Emus, and Platypuses, alongside vibrant bird species such as Eastern Rosellas, Crimson Rosellas, King Parrots, and Sulphur-crested Cockatoos.
+Explore private farmland and pristine bushland, learning about the Great Western Wildlife Corridor's role in connecting native species between the southern Blue Mountains and Morton National Park.

-Day 13: Hunter Valley.
-Located just two hours north of Sydney, the Hunter Valley is renowned for its exceptional Semillons and Shiraz, among other outstanding varietals.
-This region boasts some of the world's oldest vine stocks, with kangaroos often seen grazing alongside them, and award-winning wineries scattered along scenic country roads.
-Your day focuses on exploring some of the Hunter's historic wineries.
-Begin at Tyrrell's, a family-owned establishment for five generations.
-Enjoy a private, behind-the-scenes tour with a member of the winemaking team, featuring exclusive access, barrel tastings, and a guided tasting of Tyrrell's acclaimed Single Vineyard and Winemaker's Selection wines.
-Next, head to Audrey Wilkinson for breathtaking 360-degree views.
-Relish a private wine tasting followed by a picnic lunch in the picturesque grounds, overlooking the Brokenback Range, accompanied by a bottle of wine from your tasting.
-The day concludes at Brokenwood Wines, where you'll embark on a tasting journey of six wines paired with matched dishes.
-Finish in the Barrel Room with the unique chance to sample pre-release wines straight from the barrel.
+Begin at Tyrrell's, a family-owned winery spanning five generations.
+Enjoy a private, behind-the-scenes tour with a member of the winemaking team, including exclusive access, barrel tastings, and a guided tasting of Tyrrell's acclaimed Single Vineyard and Winemaker's Selection wines.
+Next, visit Audrey Wilkinson for breathtaking 360-degree views and a private wine tasting, followed by a picnic lunch in the picturesque grounds overlooking the Brokenback Range, accompanied by a bottle of wine from the tasting.
+Conclude the day at Brokenwood Wines with a tasting of six wines paired with matched dishes, finishing in the Barrel Room to sample pre-release wines straight from the barrel.

 Media Gallery